opencast coal mining

 Investing in Climate Chaos

 At a time when the UN warns that greenhouse gas emissions must be cut in half by 2030, pension funds, insurers, mutual funds and asset managers are still gambling away our future by sinking money into the world’s worst climate offenders.
-Over 7,500 institutional investors hold bonds and shares in coal, oil and gas companies to the tune of US$ 4.3 trillion.
+Over 7,500 institutional investors hold bonds and shares in coal, oil and gas companies to the tune of $5.1 trillion.
 Urgewald's website is a tool for citizens’ movements, customers and regulators to hold institutional investors accountable.

 investinginclimatechaos.org